mkbabb/parse-that/docs/tranches/B/FINAL.md

 prototype evidence and user-owned untracked `data` symlink.
 P4 is complete negative evidence; do not rerun or relabel its Sol/Luna families.
 P5-EUW is terminal executable negative evidence; do not reopen it on legacy-signature grounds.
-Preserve the original P6, A1, and A2 packet/raw bytes unchanged.
-Run only P6-A3's one non-control `failureOffset` provenance correction; repeat all 21 typed-fault and 23 ordinary-mismatch rows and, only after the full preflight is green, a new exact-M2 scale-4 raw fatal cell.
-Do not run formation clean audits, pack a candidate, publish, widen the API or begin Value-owned CSS product work until a genuinely distinct isolated candidate clears the full proof.
+Preserve every P6/A1/A2/A3 packet, raw, and Sol seal unchanged.
+P6 has no continuation.
+Do not dispatch a renamed P7, run formation clean audits, pack a candidate, publish, widen the API, or begin Value-owned CSS product work.
+A future architecture must first quantify a genuinely new reached cost-removal edge outside P1–P6 and receive separate authority.